Kong/docs.konghq.com/app/enterprise/2.1.x/brain-immunity/install-configure.md

 title: Kong Brain and Kong Immunity Installation and Configuration
 ---

 Kong Brain (Brain) and Kong Immunity (Immunity) are installed on Kong Enterprise, either on Kubernetes or Docker, as defined below.
 The Collector App and Collector Plugin enable Brain and Immunity to communicate with Kong Enterprise.
-The diagram above illustrate how the components work together.

 ## Install Brain and Immunity on Kubernetes
 Set up the Collector App via Helm.
 Use the public helm chart for setting up the Collector App and all its dependencies on Kubernetes.
 Instructions for setup can be found on the public repo at: [https://github.com/Kong/kong-collector-helm/blob/master/README.md](https://github.com/Kong/kong-collector-helm/blob/master/README.md).